 Alex is a graduate of Davidson College and holds a Master of Education from Duke University.
 He has been teaching for 37 years and is beginning his 14th

 year at CFS.
 All three of his children are graduates of CFS, and his wife (Ann) taught in Sky Class for five years.
 He regularly teaches PE to students in the Lower School.
 He also teaches PE electives and Exploratorium classes in the Middle School and helps coach the baseball team.
 Alex enjoys meeting the challenge of building an athletic program grounded in the School’s philosophy.
 Finding opportunities to stretch beyond traditional athletic realms into the theater arts of dance, drama, and music is a special passion of his.
 Alex loves any time that he spends with his family, walking his dogs and working on the land around his house, traveling when he can, and jogging.

-Annie has been teaching 33 years with more than 18 of those years at Carolina Friends School.
+Annie has been teaching for 38 years with 22 of those years at Carolina Friends School.
 Her daughter and son are both graduates of CFS.
-Annie completed undergraduate work in Speech, Theater, English, and Dance and she holds an MFA in Dance.
-Annie's dance classes offer a space in which children's voices can be heard through writing, dancing, and sharing together.
-This year Annie is working on sharing her knowledge of Pilates and guiding students in outreach projects for senior citizens and elementary schools.
-This past summer, Annie worked with The American Dance Festival.
-She continues to integrate her study of the Laban method into her dance instruction in Lower, Middle, and Upper School.
+Annie completed undergraduate work in Speech, Theater, English, and Dance and she holds an M.F.A. in Dance.
+Annie’s dance classes offer a space in which children’s voices can be heard through writing, dancing, and sharing together.
+This year Annie is working on sharing her knowledge of anatomy and enhancing an understanding of connections between dance and other areas of learning.
+Last summer she attended an International Conference on Teaching Somatics-Based Dance Technique.
+Annie attended the Bill Evans Dance Intensive on Bartenieff Fundamentals and Laban-Based Modern Technique and Composition and presented her work at CFS.
+She continues to integrate her study of this vocabulary into Lower, Middle, and Upper School dance experiences.